cca/cca_invenio/notes/configure.md

 ## Secret Manager

 We store environment-dependent configuration values in [Google Secret Manager](https://console.cloud.google.com/security/secret-manager?project=cca-web-staging).
-Each instance, including a dev environment running on localhost, has its own JSON secret.
+Each instance, including a dev environment running on localhost, has its own JSON secrets.
 We need at least an `ENVIRONMENT` env var to determine if we are running `local`, `staging`, or `production`.
 The `staging` and `production` instances also need a `GSM_CREDENTIALS` env var for a service account that can authenticate to their secret.
+Locally, we can set `ENVIRONMENT=local` and `CCA_SECRETS=secret.json` to use a local JSON file instead of GSM.
+It is recommended to test with a secret.json file only temporarily and to delete it once finished.

-To see the necessary values, view an existing secret, like the local one.
+To see the necessary values, view an existing secret.
 They are not necessarily confidential information, but values that change per instance, like hostnames.
 Here's an example (some fields may be missing):

 ```json
 { "APP_ALLOWED_HOSTS": ["127.0.0.1"],